adambard/learnxinyminutes-docs/whip.html.markdown

 ;         |       | arguments
 ;         | lambda declaration function
 ;         |
-;   name of the to-be-decalred lambda
+;   name of the to-be-declared lambda

 (my_function 10 10) ; = (+ (+ 10 10) 10) => 30

-; Obiously, all lambdas by definition are anonymous and ; technically always used anonymouesly.
+; Obiously, all lambdas by definition are anonymous and ; technically always used anonymously.
 Redundancy.
 ((lambda (x) x) 10) ; => 10

 ;;;;;;;;;;;;;;;;